Rokiis1/roadmap/types_of_testing/dynamic_functional_testing_techniques.md

 <details>
   <summary>Overview:</summary>

-1. **Collaborative User Story Writing:** Collaborative User Story Writing involves the team working together to write user stories, which are descriptions of a software feature from an end-user perspective.
+1. **Collaborative User Story Writing:** Collaborative User Story Writing involves the team working together to create user stories clear, concise descriptions of a software feature from the end-user's perspective.
+These stories serve as the foundation for both development and testing, ensuring that the feature delivers real value.

     <details>
        <summary>Overview:</summary>

-    - **Collaboration:** The process involves all relevant business representatives, product owner (PO), including developers, testers, and users.
+    - **Collaboration:** The process involves all relevant business representatives, product owner (PO), including developers, testers, and actual users.
+This collaborative effort ensures a shared understanding of what needs to be built and how it should work.

-    - **User Stories:** A User Story is written from the perspective of a user who wants to derive value from the product.
-It should focus on the user's desired outcomes and be embedded in the context where the user seeks value from the product.
+    - **User Stories:** A User Story is written from the perspective of a user who seeks value from the product.
+It focuses on the user's desired outcomes and embeds their needs within the context of the overall product.

     - **3 C Concept:**
-      - **Card:** Represents the user story, can be physical (sticky note) or digital.
+      - **Card:** A tangible or digital representation of the user story (sticky note or an electronic board).
-      - **Conversation:** Details how the software will be used and the expectations from the business.
+      - **Conversation:** The discussions both verbal and documented that detail how the software will be used and clarify expectations.
-      - **Confirmation:** Clear acceptance criteria that define when the story is complete.
+      - **Confirmation:** Clearly defined acceptance criteria that outline when the user story is complete and functioning as intended.
+These criteria also ensure that the story is testable.

     - **End-user Perspective:** User stories are written from the perspective of the end user, focusing on their needs and experiences.

-    - **Acceptance Criteria:** Each user story includes acceptance criteria, which define the boundaries of a user story and are used to confirm when a story is completed and working as intended.
+    - **Acceptance Criteria:** Every user story should include specific acceptance criteria, which act as the boundaries of the story.
+If a stakeholder struggles to articulate these criteria, it may indicate that the story requires further refinement.

-    - **Iteration Planning:** User stories are often used in agile development methodologies during iteration planning or sprint planning meetings.
+    - **Iteration Planning:** User stories are central to agile development methodologies and are used during iteration or sprint planning meetings to prioritize work and align the team on upcoming features.

     </details>